malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 and $\Delta u$ being the change in chemical potential.
 The quantity $k(T)$ is a temperature dependent rate constant and is the difference between the classical models.
-The term within the square brackets describes the difference between the rates of particles arriving and departing from the surface of the crystal.[@Jackson2002]
+The term within the square brackets, part of all classical models, describes the difference between the rates of particles arriving and departing from the interface. [@Jackson2002]

 The Wilson--Frenkel model describes the addition of liquid particles onto the crystal surface